coverclock/com-diag-diminuto/README.md

 * ring - generic support for ring (circular) buffers.
 * store - uses the tree feature to implement an in-memory key/value store.
 * tree - red/black balanced binary tree implementation.
-* well - like the pool feature but maintains requested alignment of objects.

 ## Signals